Asabeneh/python-autumn-omnia-2025/exercises.md

 # 🐱 Exercises

+Apply different methods such as Functional programming(map, filter, reduce), list comprehension to solve the problem.
-Use the **cats data** from this [JSON file](https://github.com/Asabeneh/30-Days-Of-Python/blob/master/data/cats.json) to solve the following problems:
+Use the **cats data** from this [JSON file](https://github.com/Asabeneh/30-Days-Of-Python/blob/master/data/cats.json) to solve the following problems.

 1. Create a frequency table showing each **country** and the **number of cat breeds** it has.
 2. Calculate the **average life span** of all cats.